fabricecaruso/es-theme-minimal/README.md

 Added CPS1, CPS2, CPS3 system icons, recolored them (thank you anthonycaccese for your ArtBook theme) \
 Readded Odyssey2 system icon, did some recoloring

+2019/08/28
+Added Solarus RPG system icon, recolored it (thank you to the Solarus Team designer, https://www.solarus-games.org/)

 # Preview

 Get in touch with the original theme author in [this thread via RetroPie Forum](https://retropie.org.uk/forum/topic/12435/)